 Our paper currency is printed at the Bureau of Engraving and Printing, which is one of the most visited buildings of the U.S. Government.
 Why is our currency green?
 Why do we have paper and coin options?
 U.S. Currency has a colorful history worth exploring.
 First, let’s start at the beginning.

-The Bureau of Engraving and Printing point out this is their most asked question.
+The Bureau of Engraving and Printing say this is their most asked question.
 It is believed that in 1929, at the time of the introduction of the smaller notes we use today, pigment of that color was very plentiful.
 Also, it is not likely to be damaged by chemicals and other physical hardships, as it cannot be destroyed by acid.
 At this same time, the government chose to make the bills themselves smaller in order to cut down on manufacturing costs.

 It has also been noted that green has taken on an association with the strong and stable credit of the U.S. Government.